Multi-Arts Curriculum FAQ

 - Clarity and freedom of choice through a more active and discerning interpretation of everyday narrative.

-- Increased capacity to translate feelings & non-physical needs, through creative and critical thinking.
+- Increased capacity to translate emotion & non-physical needs, through creative and critical thinking.

-- Comprehension of your own emotions and their drivers, relative to feelings, needs, memories & associations.
+- Comprehension of your own feelings and their drivers, relative to (soft) needs, memories & associations.

 - Readily accessible trauma-attuned vocabulary for quelling reactivity, boosting resiliency and finding common ground.